Particular/docs.particular.net/samples/unit-of-work/sample.md

 ### CustomManageUnitOfWork

-The unit of work logs both the begin and end.
+The unit of work logs both the begining and end.

 snippet: CustomManageUnitOfWork